Clancey/simple_auth/README.md

 That's it!
 If the user is not logged in, they will automatically be prompted.
 If their credentials are cached from a previous session, the api call proceeds!
 Expired tokens even automatically refresh.

 # Flutter Setup
 Call `SimpleAuthFlutter.init();` in your Main.Dart.
-Now Simple Auth can automatically make present your login UI
+Now Simple Auth can automatically present your login UI

 # Android Manifest